-- The rate of ILI presentations decreased at sentinel GPs in the past week and increased at emergency departments (EDs). - Influenza notifications to the Department of Health decreased by 4% in the past week and remained in the higher range of values usually reported at this time of year. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - COVID-19 cases decreased by 31% in the past week to 1,467 cases.
+- All indicators of influenza and ILI activity decreased or remained stable in the past week except for the rate of ILI presentations at sentinel GPs. - Influenza notifications to the Department of Health decreased but remained in the higher range of values usually reported at this time of year.
+Respiratory syncytial virus (RSV) notifications increased. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - COVID-19 notifications decreased by 19% to 628 cases in the past week.
 See COVID-19 Weekly surveillance report (health.wa.gov.au)